arnavk377/FirstFastPage/_posts/2023-04-05-AP_computers_networks.md

 > Watch/review College Board Daily Video 4.1.2

 - Complete True of False Questions

+T: Open standards and protocols enable different manufacturers and developers to build hardware and software that can communicate with hardware and software on the rest of the internet.

+F: IETF is a task force used to enforce laws to keep manufacturers out of the internet.

+F: Routes are determined in advance and are not flexible.

+T: A protocol is an agreed-upon set of rules that specify the behavior of a system.

+F: UDP guarantees transfers and is faster.

+F: The World Wide Web is the internet.

+T: HTTP is a protocol used by the World Wide Web.

 - Essential Knowledge
     - The internet is a computer network consisting of interconnected networks that use standardized, open (nonproprierary) communication protocols.